Elements of the eBusiness Solution

 Why eBusiness is growing fast.

-Traditional brick-and-mortar businesses are taking steps to become eBusinesses.
-And in the past couple of years,
+Traditional brick-and-mortar businesses are taking steps to become eBusinesses, and approximately 20 years ago,

 Elements of the eBusiness Solution introduces students to the tools and products needed to build an eBusiness solution from start to finish.

 The course begins with an overview of the history of eBusiness and the reasons why you should care about it.
 After exploring those reasons in detail, the course teaches you how to build that solution.